AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md

 </note> </li>
 <li>A specific role or user is set as the assignee for multiple tasks and you want to quickly modify all items to be assigned to a different user or role</li>
 </ul>
-<h2><a name="removing-assignees-affects-task-hours-and-allocation-percentage"></a>How removing assignees affects task hours and allocation percentages</h2>
+<h2 id="how-removing-assignees-affects-task-hours-and-allocation-percentages"><a name="removing-assignees-affects-task-hours-and-allocation-percentage"></a>How removing assignees affects task hours and allocation percentages</h2>
 <p>Removing users can affect task hours and allocation percentages.
 The effect that removing a user has on the task depends on the Duration Type that was selected for the task.
 For information about Duration&nbsp;Type, see <a href="../../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md" class="MCXref xref">Overview of Task Duration and Duration Type</a>.</p>
 <p>When you delete a user from a task with the following Duration&nbsp;Types:</p>
 <ul>